V4Fire/Core/src/core/data/middlewares/attach-mock/README.md

 setEnv('mock', {patterns: ['.*']});
 ```

-The values of patterns are converted to RegExp objects and applied to provider names (including namespaces).
+These patterns are converted to RegExp objects and matched with provider names (including namespaces).
-Config settings are stored within a local browser storage.
+Configuration settings are stored in the browser local storage.